ixth/cv/markdown/en.md

 _Yandex is a Russian multinational tech company offering a wide range of online services and products._

-At the Yandex.Passport team I developed Auth portal: user account section and registration page, participated in development of OAuth token management UI.
-Additionally, I developed several landing pages and refactored Yandex’s RSS feed reader.
+Developed the Yandex.Passport authorization portal, including the account section and registration page.
+Built UIs for managing OAuth tokens.
+Refactored a news feed reader service and created landing pages.

 ### Frontend Developer